UCSD-E4E/Pyrenote/github_procedures.md

 ## Github Procedures
 Before commiting any changes to the repo
-- create a branch of of staging
+- create a branch of staging
 - when the changes are finshed being made to the branch, create a pr request to merge your work branch into staging, not main.
 - Never merge to main directly
 - request reviewers before merging into staging unless given permission by leads